asyml/forte/README.md

         return {"test": "test, successor"}
 ```
 Finally, we set up pipeline and add all pipeline components into it, and process
-input read from the terminal.
 ```
 pipeline: Pipeline = Pipeline[DataPack]()
 # add a reader that reads input by prompting user in the terminal
 pipeline.set_reader(TerminalReader())
-# NOTE: we can add multiple processors and they process the input sequentially
+# NOTE: we can add multiple processors into the pipeline
-#       without a conflict.
+#       and pipeline processes the input sequentially without a conflict.

-# add a SpacyProcessor from third party library that extract entity mentions
+# add the first processor: SpacyProcessor from third party library that extract entity mentions
 pipeline.add(SpacyProcessor(), {"processors": ["sentence", "ner"]})
-# add the customized processor that split sentences into words
+# add the second processor: the customized processor that split sentences into words
 pipeline.add(WordSplitPackProcessor())
 for pack in pipeline.initialize().process_dataset():
     for sentence in pack.get("ft.onto.base_ontology.Sentence"):